thoth-station/adviser/docs/source/predictors/reinforcement_learning.rst

 as a :ref:`Markov Decision Process (MDP) <introduction_rl>` (see `MDP on Wikipedia <https://en.wikipedia.org/wiki/Markov_decision_process>`__).
-Treating the resolution process this way gave birth to implementations of predictors that are based on reinforcement learning (RL), such as a predictor based on Monte-Carlo tree search or another predictor based on Temporal Difference (TD) learning.
+Treating the resolution process this way gave birth to implementations of predictors that are based on reinforcement learning (RL).
+The upcoming sections will discuss gradient-free methods:

+* :ref:`Monte Carlo Tree Search <mcts>` (also known as Monte Carlo learning)
+* :ref:`Temporal Difference learning <temporal_difference_learning>` and its n-step variation

 MCTS based predictor as well as TD learning based predictor share core ideas and concepts.
 As both RL algorithms expect an opponent in their basic implementation, these algorithms had to be additionally adjusted to work well in a resolution process.
-The main adjustment lies in balancing exploration and exploitation as there is no "opponent" to play against (formulas like UCB1 cannot be easily applied).
+The main adjustment lies in balancing exploration and exploitation as there is no "opponent" to play against (formulas like UCB1 cannot be directly applied).

+.. _rl_balancing:

 Balancing exploration and exploitation in RL driven resolution process
 ======================================================================